alexjnim/goodreads_book_rec_app/README.md

-# FLASK BOOK RECOMMENDER APPLICATION
+# goodreads book recommendeer application

 Find more info about this app and see it running [here](https://alexnim.com/coding-projects-book-rec-app.html).